Cross Border Newsletter, Winter 2024

 St. John's English Library, Open Wednesdays 14h30-17h 30 and Saturdays 09h30-12h30.

-New exhibition featuring photographs by Lars Sjöström, Julian D’Arcy and Sveva Costa Sanseverino.
+Photographs exhibition by Lars Sjöström, Julian D’Arcy and Sveva Costa Sanseverino.
 All are welcome.

 A new Toddlers group, every Tuesday morning